browserengineering/book/book/scheduling-and-threading.md

 Now for the fun part I promised.
-Let's implement the [`setTimeout`][settimeout] JavaScript API, which provides a way to run JavaScript a given number of milliseconds from now.
+Let's implement the [`setTimeout`][settimeout] JavaScript API, which provides a way to run a function a given number of milliseconds from now.
 In terms of the JavaScript and Python communication, it'll use an approach with handles, similar to the `addEventListener` code we added in [Chapter 9](scripts.md#event-handling).
 The *new* part will be our first use of Python threads.